20 Handy Online Presentation Tools

 Zoho Show includes pre-built themes that can make it faster to create presentations.
 Presentations can be shared with others and they can be embedded in blogs and websites.
 Zoho Show is free for personal use.

 Prezi is an online presentation tool with both free and paid plans.
 With any plan you can easily create your own presentations and share them online or download them for offline viewing.
-With paid plans (starting at $59 per year) you get additional features like making presentations private and the ability to work offline.
+With paid plans (starting at $4.92 per month) you get additional features like making presentations private and the ability to work offline.

 Slidebank is a “presentation management solution for companies with thousands of PowerPoint slides that nobody can find.”
 It includes a lot of features for sharing presentations as well as storing and searching.
 With SlideBank you can also create new presentations in addition to just working with existing ones.
 A hosted version of SlideBank can be purchased, or it can be hosted on your own server.
 Contact SlideBank for a quote.

 Upload your own PowerPoint presentations and publish them for free.
 Or, you can sign up for a Pro account and share the presentations privately with your clients.